Why Do Pipes Make Noise? It Could Be One of These 8 Reasons

 Water Pressure

-Loud banging sounds can be caused from water pipes moving due to much water pressure in the plumbing system as the water runs through, causing high pressure/ PSI (pounds per square inch), which can lead to other plumbing problems and issues with your water lines.
+Loud banging sounds can be caused from water pipes moving due to water pressure in the plumbing system as the water runs through, causing high pressure/ PSI (pounds per square inch), which can lead to other plumbing problems and issues with your water lines.

 Knowing where your shut-off valve for your main water supply is located is important as a homeowner, in case of burst copper pipes, a free flowing leak in your hot water heater, or for troubleshooting your plumbing system and vibrating pipes.